 Out of all the sides that go with cornish hens, my irresistible vegetable side dishes never fail to please.
 Whether you want an extra-nutritious side or a simple recipe with a quick cook time, you can make a complete meal out of your favorite vegetable and my cornish hens recipe.

 - Baked Asparagus: Easy, delicious, and a bona fide classic, this dish is one of my favorites to serve alongside my cornish game hens recipe.
 Minimal effort is needed to put together the minced garlic cloves, parmesan cheese, and olive oil in this recipe.
-Also, if your oven is full, you can also make my Sauteed Asparagus for a perfect alternative.
+Also, if your oven is full, you can also make my Sauteed Asparagus or Air Fried Asparagus for a perfect alternative.

-- Roasted Whole Carrots: Tangy tahini dressing, crumbled feta, and sweet carrots make an incomparable mix in this delectable side.
+- Roasted Whole Carrots: Tangy tahini dressing, crumbled feta, and sweet carrots make an incomparable mix on this delectable side.
 Roasted cornish hen and vegetables never tasted better than with this popular recipe.
+And if you want to try a carrot side dish for your holiday menu, also check out our Honey Maple Roasted Carrots.

 - Sweet Potato Souffle: Nothing will complete your cornish hen menu better than yummy root vegetables.
 Made with whipped sweet potatoes and a pecan streusel topping, this delicious sweet potato casserole dish will warm your belly and satisfy your tastebuds.